BuiTrongKhang0911/cnpm/README.md

 Ensure the Project folder is placed inside the htdocs directory of XAMPP (typically C:/xampp/htdocs on Windows).

-Rename the main folder from cnpm-main to Project
+Rename the main folder to Project

 Open a browser and navigate to:http://localhost/Project